Kiwis Count Survey

 The survey is carried out by the SSC and managed on our behalf by Nielsen, an independent research organisation.
 It was run previously in 2007 and 2009 as a point in time survey and is now a continuous monitoring survey, with invitations sent to selected participants each month.

 The Kiwis Count survey is modular with the main part of the survey measuring New Zealanders' satisfaction with 42 frequently used public services.
-(Results from this part of the survey are reported in the Quarterly Updates.)
-The Channels Report 2013 draws on a series of questions in the survey about channel use and preference (the Channels Module).
+(Results from this part of the survey are reported in the Quarterly Updates and you can download copies of these below in the Related Site Content section.)
+The Channels Report 2013 (for which there is a link below) draws on a series of questions in the survey about channel use and preference (the Channels Module).
 These questions were included in the survey in 2009 and 2012.

 Kiwis Count: Channels Report 2013